KULeuven-MICAS/snitch_cluster/docs/tutorial/introduction.md

 ![image](https://github.com/KULeuven-MICAS/snax_cluster/assets/26665295/9242dd65-be3a-4472-8ae5-e026992f6a95)

-SNAX supports several design-time and run-time configurations to support different accelerators.
+SNAX supports several design-time and run-time configurations to support different accelerators and corresponding data layouts.
 For example, some design-time configurations include: customizing the memory sizes, the interconnect structure connecting the accelerators to memory, the number of [Snitch](https://github.com/pulp-platform/snitch_cluster) cores controlling accelerators, and so much more.
 For run-time configuration, we provide data streamers and reshufflers to aid accelerators in handling data layout in memory and data access pattern management.

 # Outline